jhermann/ezpy/README.rst

 Developers
 ^^^^^^^^^^

+ezpy should also be usable to ease the developer workflow.
+Cloning projects by their PyPI name from the usual sources (GitHub, GitLab, …), as well as cloning a fork of those project made in your account (with both upstream and origin set accordingly).

+Then there is support for the end user stories…

 Relating to ♯1, give developers the ability to embed code that intercepts command calls (``myscript ezpy …``).
 They call ``ezpy embed ‹myscript.py›``, and a stub is added that does this.